 You can’t skip the gatekeepers

 “You see,” he said, “in music, people will only pay if it’s good and it’s what they want to hear.”

 You put your music out there, and if people don’t buy it, you have to get better, and maybe play in a style the audience likes.
 At least if you want to make money with your music.

-Write your books, get better at stories, put them out there to sell, and see if your audience likes what they’re reading.
+Write your books, get better at stories, put them out there to sell, and if your audience likes what they’re reading, they’ll keep buying.

-Or look for a traditional gatekeeper who can keep you from your audience forever.
+Or look for a traditional gatekeeper who can keep you from testing your audience in the first place.

 PS.
-What fears do you have when it comes to self-publishing?
-Let know in the comments below or in the Facebook Group!
+What do you like or dislike about indie publishing?
+Let me know in the comments below or in the Facebook Group!